 Hunstanton is on the western side of Norfolk and is remarkable because as the town faces west, it can witness the sun setting over the sea.
 Most of Eastern England doesn’t have this view.
 I wanted to draw this feature into my story.
 But how far should you go with using real places?
-I mention the lighthouse and library, which I admit, I’ve never visited.
+I mention the lighthouse and library, which I admit, I’ve never visited until recently.
 I only remember the long stretch of beach and the sea from my childhood visits.
 I actually based the library on another one I visit regularly in East Anglia.

 I needed a house for Miriam, a Victorian mansion with flintstone walls, which are a feature of old houses in the area.
 I made up a name for it and the local village; Little Knottisham does sound similar to other villages in the area.
 If you were to give me a map, I’d know precisely where my imaginary house existed, but it isn’t there.

 The world around Heachley Hall is real.
 I mention Docking, a small village east of Hunstanton that once had a workhouse and I used real newspaper articles about it to help with a sub-plot.
 In 1881, it had 86 residents, quite remarkable and depressing for a village.
 The workhouse still stands and has been converted in individual houses.

 Miriam visits Kings Lynn and Norwich, but only briefly, so I didn’t need to bother with the details and as for her home city of Chelmsford, a fleeting excursion in one chapter hardly required any research.

 So what was the general advice given to authors about locations?
 Don’t use your own street, which seems pretty obvious.
 Don’t pick somewhere real if you’re not prepared to do a little research.
 Readers will spot serious mistakes.
 Try to stay genuine about the look and feel of a place.
 How are houses built?
 Is the scenery pasture or arable?
 Does the city have skyscrapers?
 Are there forests and hills?
 What kind of weather is common?